-Pregnancy Policy - Withdrawal of Declaration of Pregnancy Form
+Pregnancy Policy -Withdrawal of Declaration of Pregnancy Form

-This form is to be completed when a student has previously declared a pregnancy and now is withdrawing the declaration.
-Please complete and give to the Clinical Coordinator or if unavailable, the Program Director.
+This form is to be completed when a student has previously is withdrawing the declaration.
+Please complete and give to unavailable, the Program Director.

+то:

-(Write in Faculty Name/Position/Department)
+(Write in Faculty Name/Position/Depart ment)

-I am withdrawing my declaration of pregnancy.
-I understand in doing so I will no longer be issued a fetal monitor and will no longer have monthly radiation reports.
+Iam withdrawing my understand in doing so I will no longer be issued a fetal mor monthly radiation reports. declaration of pregnancy.
+I nitor and will no longer have

-(Student Signature)
+(Student Signature) (Date)

-(Date)

 (Please print your name)

-(Faculty Signature)
+(Faculty Signature) (Date)

-(Date)